 Any problems with the steering on a unit must be marked and declared in the exception list.
 All windows to be closed.

-Exception: For some specific trades where batteries are disconnected, local OPERATORS representative can decide to keep a window partly open to allow for manual unlocking.
+Exception: Local OPERATORS representative can decide to keep a window partly open to allow for manual unlocking.

 Non-starter